 Passionate about inclusivity, she works closely with Rebecca Chapman’s Total Ensemble Theatre Company, helping with marketing, outreach workshops and backstage management.
 You may even catch her performing for the company on a stage near you soon!
 In her daily life, Laura is a freelance French to English translator, content writer & project manager.
 Find out more about her work here.

-Ashley is our website & email guru.
-Responsible for hosting, refreshing and updating our websites and managing our festival email system, he is an invaluable addition to the festival.
+Ashley at Nine2Web is our website & email guru.
+Responsible for hosting the website and managing our festival email system, he is an invaluable addition to the festival.
 Oh, and he’s an experienced sound engineer too.
 A very versatile team member!
 He is involved in the festival throughout the year, providing tech support as and when needed.

 Ashley is the owner of Norwich-based web design agency Nine2 and works with many arts-based organisations across the county.

 Richard has been head of graphic design since 2016.
 He oversees the festival brochure design each year, as well as programmes and signage.
 He is a member of the festival committee, serving as festival committee Secretary.
 He is head of marketing at Norwich High School For Girls, who sponsor the festival brochure in partnership as Cover Page supporters.

 Front of House Manager & Volunteers Coordinator

 Scott is one of our longest-serving volunteers.
 His indispensable dependability and calm nature provides us with the perfect person at the helm of our Front of House team.
 Scott works closely on the festival volunteer offer, updating our Volunteer Welcome Pack each year, working alongside our Volunteer coordinators.
 He buys stock, delivers it, stores it, and prepares front of house for each event throughout the festival.